ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab07.md

 ### Puting it all together:

-**scrabbleWords(myLetters)** - NO return (just prints a formatted list and writes to file).
+**scrabbleWords(myLetters)** - NO return (just calls the helper functions above).
 Here you will call upon your "helper functions" created in steps 1-4 to form a list of all the words (from wordlist.txt) that can be formed from the set of letters contained in myLetters.

 * Create a Python list of words from wordlist.txt and name it `wordList`.
 You will want to call helper function `createWordList()`.